This site uses cookies as defined in our Cookie Policy, by continuing to use this site you agree to their use.

 SHAKING UP THE CLASSICS

-Swanky, sophisticated, and suffused with retro style, R Bar serves up classic cocktails garnished with vintage vibes.
-Whether your drink of choice is a dry gin martini, an expertly mixed old fashioned, or the perfect gin and tonic, you’ll find plenty to savour here.
+Swanky, sophisticated and suffused with retro style, the R Bar serves up classic cocktails garnished with vintage vibes.
+Whether your drink of choice is a dry gin Martini, an expertly mixed Old Fashioned, or the perfect gin and tonic, you’ll find plenty to savour here.

 AGE RESTRICTION